-HYCOM forecasts was initialized by the REMO Ocean Data Assimilation System (RODAS) (Augusto Souza Tanajura et al., 2014; Tanajura et al., 2020) based on the optimal interpolation scheme, which can assimilate SST analysis, along-track or gridded sea level anomaly (SLA) and T/S vertical profiles.
+The first operational ocean forecast system with data assimilation in Brazil was implemented in the Brazilian Navy Hydrographic Center in 2010 based on the Hybrid Coordinate Ocean Model (CHM-HYCOM) and on an optimal interpolation scheme, developed by the Oceanographic Modeling and Observation Network (REMO) (Lima et al., 2013).
+Since 2014, CHM-HYCOM forecasts have been initialized by the REMO Ocean Data Assimilation System (RODAS) (Augusto Souza Tanajura et al., 2014; Tanajura et al., 2020), based on the optimal interpolation scheme, which can assimilate SST analysis, along-track or gridded sea level anomalies (SLAs), and T-S vertical profiles.
 The ensemble members are chosen according to the assimilation day from a previous free run.
-The most recent CHM-HYCOM+RODAS configuration produces 5-day forecasts daily and encompasses the entire North, Equatorial, and South Atlantic with 1/12° horizontal resolution, to generate boundary conditions for a regional domain grid covering the METAREA-V (35.8°S-7°N, 20°W) with a horizontal resolution of 1/24°, both with 32 vertical hybrid layers.
+The most recent CHM-HYCOM+RODAS configuration produces 5 d forecasts daily and encompasses the entire North, equatorial, and South Atlantic with $1/12^{\circ}$ horizontal resolution, to generate boundary conditions for a regional domain grid covering the METAREA-V (35.8° S-7° N, 20° W) with a horizontal resolution of 1/24°, both with 32 vertical hybrid layers.
 Other models are also employed operationally in CHM.
-ADCIRC is employed in Guanabara Bay, São Sebastião and Ilha Bela proximities and Sepetiba Bay, as well as in Santos and Paranaguá ports.
+ADCIRC is employed in Guanabara Bay, São Sebastião and Ilha Bela proximities, and Sepetiba Bay, as well as in Santos and Paranaguá ports.